All Products

 2. In the left-side navigation pane, select Data Processing.

-3. Click menus such as Document Processing and Media Processing to use IMM features (such as creating styles and tasks).
+3. Click Document Processing or Media Processing to create styles and tasks.

 Use OSS SDK for Intelligent Media Processing